 - Cloud-based projects.
 These projects are more complex, as they require an IoT cloud to store and analyze data, as well as connect across other devices in your IoT system.
 There are many “cloud” options to choose from, and you can weigh their features, security, and other properties when making a decision that meets your needs.
 This type of project is typically used when you need to store data to visualize it and analyze trends at a later date.
 In cloud-based projects, the data collected through sensors is sent to the cloud via the internet.
 You can then remotely control and monitor your IoT devices via the internet.

 IoT can add a great deal of convenience and flexibility to your home, letting you control many functions with just the touch of a button on your electronic device!
 If you’d like to learn more about IoT and its use in your home, Paradyme provides many options to cater to your needs.
-Contact (888) 481-3900 to learn more about our products and services.
+Contact Paradyme or call (888) 481-3900 to learn more about our products and services.